-- 2.1.19.
-Final Evaluation of Technical Proposals.
-At the conclusion of the technical proposal evaluation stage, the Selection Committee will meet to discuss each proposer.
-After the discussion is completed, each team member will be given an opportunity to adjust their score.
-The Selection Committee shall document and keep confidential a final ranking of the technical proposals.
-This documentation shall occur before any price proposals are received by HRSD. - 2.1.20.
+Committee shall document and keep confidential a final ranking of the technical proposals.
+This documentation shall occur before any price proposals are received by HRSD.

+- 2.1.20.
 Price Proposals.
 The Selection Committee shall request a price proposal from those firms short-listed during the price proposal evaluation stage.
 The price proposal shall provide the information requested in the RFP including any and all addendum.
 The price proposal will include a (CCL) based on the project scope of work and other information provided in the RFP and any subsequent changes to the RFP.
 Firms submitting a price proposal shall provide the requested information by the date and time listed in the RFP.
 For Construction Management contracts, price shall be a critical basis for award of the contract.
-Unless approved by the Commission in advance of issuance of the Public Notice, the price component for selection of a Construction Management firm shall be at least fifty (50) percent of the weighted score. - 2.1.21.
+Unless approved by the Commission in advance of issuance of the Public Notice, the price component for selection of a Construction Management firm shall be a significant portion of the weighted score. - 2.1.21.
 Opening of Price Proposals.
 The Director of Engineering or his/her designee shall open and document receipt of the price proposals at the specified time and place.
 Price proposals not received at the specified time will not be considered. - 2.1.22.
 Evaluation of Price Proposals.
 The Selection Committee shall review each price proposal to determine whether the proposals are responsive to the requirements of the RFP and any and all addenda.
 The Selection Committee shall document and keep confidential the results of each price proposal. - 2.1.23.
 Final Evaluation and Recommendation to Award a Contract.
 The Selection Committee Chair shall tabulate the technical and price proposal scores as listed in the RFP to determine the recommended firm.
 The Selection Committee shall prepare a report documenting the process, summarizing the results and recommending the design-build or construction management firm for award to the Director of Engineering.
-Upon concurrence with the recommendation of the Selection Committee, the Director of Engineering of his/her designee shall negotiate a contract with the recommended firm.
+Upon concurrence with the recommendation of the Selection Committee, the Director of Engineering or his/her designee shall negotiate a contract with the recommended firm.
 Otherwise, the Director of Engineering or his/her designee shall formally terminate negotiations with the proposer ranked first and shall negotiate with the proposer ranked second, and so on, until a satisfactory agreement can be negotiated.
 The Director of Engineering shall inform the General Manager of the results of the negotiation.
 The General Manager shall receive Commission approval of award to the recommended firm.
 The Commission may cancel or reject any and all proposals.

+Adopted: December 16, 2014

+Revised: August 22, 2023

-Revised: July 27, 2020 Adopted: December 16, 2014 Effective: August 1, 2020 Page 7 of 9
+Page 7 of 9